tomchristie/django-ajax-messages/README.md

 * Messages can only be issued to authenticated users.
 There is no provision for messaging unauthenticated sessions.
 * Message refreshing is currently hardcoded to 2 seconds.
 This should probably be a setting.
 * When pending messages refresh, the alert box is always reloading, even if nothing has changed.
-This causes the spinner to jerk forward every so often instead of spinning smoothly.
+This can sometimes cause the spinner to jerk forward every so often instead of spinning smoothly.
 * Expired messages are currently never removed from the database.
 * Displaying messages currently requires a database lookup.
 Cache support would be nice.